dd-harp/ramp.xds/README.md

 **`ramp.xds`** has been designed to serve the needs of malaria programs, where mathematical models are used for decision support and adaptive malaria control in a defined geographical area.
 Mechanistic models describing malaria transmission in a place that have been fitted to available data and that have quantified uncertainty are a synthesis of malaria intelligence.
 In this formulation, the models can facilitate complex analysis, extending our innate mental capabilities.
 As the needs of a malaria program changes, the models can be modified -- simplified or extended -- to serve the tasks at hand.

-**`ramp.xds`** was also developed to apply malaria theory: it outputs standard, observable malaria metrics, and it easily solve dynamical systems, computes steady states and stable orbits, and computes the spatio-temporal vectorial capacity and the basic and adjusted reproductive numbers for malaria parasites.
+**`ramp.xds`** was developed to apply malaria theory: it outputs standard, observable malaria metrics, and it easily solve dynamical systems, computes steady states and stable orbits, and computes the spatio-temporal vectorial capacity and the basic and adjusted reproductive numbers for malaria parasites.

-The software was designed around a rigorous mathematical framework for modular spatial dynamics, described in a recent publication:

-> [**Spatial Dynamics of Malaria Transmission,** PLoS Computational Biology (2023).](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010684)^[Wu SL, Henry JM, Citron DT, Mbabazi Ssebuliba D, Nakakawa Nsumba J, Sánchez C. HM, et al. (2023) Spatial dynamics of malaria transmission.
-PLoS Comput Biol 19(6): e1010684. https://doi.org/10.1371/journal.pcbi.1010684]

-The computational framework has now been extended to cover *exogenous forcing* by weather and vector control.
+***

 **`ramp.xds`** is part of a suite of R packages developed to support RAMP: